Butta Renuka

-Butta Renuka is an Indian politician and a member of parliament from Kurnool, Andhra Pradesh.
+Butta Renuka is an Indian politician from Andhra Pradesh.
 She is a member of the Yuvajana Sramika Rythu Congress.
-Her husband Butta Neelakantam, the leader of the Yuvajana Sramika Rythu Congress.
+Her husband Butta Neelakantam is the leader of the Yuvajana Sramika Rythu Congress.
 She is one of the richest parliamentarians with total assets of more than 300 crores.

 Biography

+She hails from Pullagummi near Kurnool.
+She did her graduation from Dr. B.R.
+Ambedkar Open University and is also a member of chenetha community or Kurni Nesi a.k.a Kuruhinashetty.

+Career

-She was educated in Dr. B.R.
-Ambedkar Open University.
-By 2014 she would be elected to the 16th Lok Sabha.
-On September 1, 2014, she became a member of the Committee on Empowerment of Women, Standing Committee on Rural Development, Consultative Committee, and Ministry of Human Resource Development.
+In 2014, she won the 2014 Indian general election in Andhra Pradesh and became an MP for 16th Lok Sabha.
+On 1 September 2014, she became a member of the Committee on Empowerment of Women, Standing Committee on Rural Development, Consultative Committee, and Ministry of Human Resource Development.
 By 2015 she became a member of the General Body of the Central Social Welfare Board.
-In 2017 she became a member of the Central Supervisory Board.
+In 2017, she became a member of the Central Supervisory Board.

+YSRCP nominated her for the Yemmiganur seat for the 2024 Andhra Pradesh Legislative Assembly election.